JamesBrace/machine-learning-benchmarks/README.md

 and browser-side implementations in order to gauge their relative performance.
 In the past few years there has been rapid development in browser-side deep learning libraries such as ConvNet.js, TensorFire, and Deeplearn.js (now Tensorflow.js).
-These libraries have allowed developers to tap into high-performance Machine Learning with minimial overhead, making Machine Learning more accessible as ever.
+These libraries have allowed developers to tap into high-performance Machine Learning with minimial overhead, making Machine Learning more accessible than ever.
 Each model in this repository contains both it's server-side (written with TensorFlow) as well as it's browser-side (written with Deeplearn) implementations and can be run with little-to-no setup!

 This repository has begun as an honours computer science project at McGill University, but I hope to see it grow over the